Tam o' Shanter (poem): Background

 Alloway Kirk, from Grose's Antiquities Of Scotland, 1797.

 The poem was written in 1790 for the second volume of Francis Grose's Antiquities of Scotland.
 A month before this was published, it first appeared in the Edinburgh Herald and the Edinburgh Magazine in March 1791.
 Robert Riddell introduced Burns to Grose and, according to Gilbert Burns, the poet asked the antiquarian to include a drawing of Alloway Kirk when he came to Ayrshire; Grose agreed, as long as Burns gave him something to print alongside it.

 Burns wrote to Grose in June 1790, giving him three witch stories associated with Alloway Kirk, two of which he said were "authentic", the third, "though equally true, being not so well identified as the two former with regard to the scene".
-The second of the stories was Tam o' Shanter.
-This is Burns' prose sketch of it to Grose:
+The second of the stories concerned Tam o' Shanter.
+Burns described it to Grose as follows:

 On a market-day, in the town of Ayr, a farmer from Carrick, and consequently whose way lay by the very gate of Alloway kirk-yard, in order to cross the River Doon, at the old bridge, which is almost two or three hundred yards farther on than the said old gate, had been detained by his business till by the time he reached Alloway it was the wizard hour, between night and morning.